 To configure the plugin, make an importadded: section in your configuration file.
-There is one option available:
+There are two options available:

-• preserve_mtimes: After writing files, re-set their mtimes to their original value.
+- preserve mtimes: After importing files, re-set their mtimes to their original value.
+Default: no. - preserve_write_mtimes: After writing files, re-set their mtimes to their original value.
 Default: no.